MKruger777/manaday/README.md

 ## Requirements
 + Bash shell
 + AWK
 + Working and configured sendmail

+* Attenion!
 Unfortunately there are some very ugly hardcoded paths all over the show - you will need to change these to your location.
-Fixing these in a neat way will be solved by : https://github.com/MKruger777/manaday/issues/1
+Fixing these in a neat way will be solved by : https://github.com/MKruger777/manaday/issues/1*

 ## Contributing
 If you feel that there is still a heartbeat here and think you can contribute to make things beter, please feel free!